kanisterio/kanister/docs/tutorial.rst

 ---------

 At this point, we have successfully backed up our application's data to S3.
-In order to retrieve the information we've pushed to S3, we must store a reference to that data.
+In order to retrieve the information we have pushed to S3, we must store a reference to that data.
 In Kanister we call these references Artifacts.
-Kanister's Artifact mechanism manages data we've externalized.
+Kanister's Artifact mechanism manages data we have externalized.
 Once an artifact has been created, it can be consumed in a Blueprint to retrieve data from external sources.
 Any time Kanister is used to protect data, it creates a corresponding Artifact.